-Social media star Logan Paul apologizes for posting video of body
+YouTube star Logan Paul posts new apology for showing video of body

 "Depression and mental illnesses is not a joke," he says.
 "We came here with the intent to focus on the haunted aspect of the forest.
 This just became very real."

 Paul and his friends gather at the parking lot.
 And he says to the camera that "the smiling and laughing ... is not a portrayal of how I feel about the circumstances.
-Everyone copes with s*** differently...
+Everyone copes with s*** differently. ...
 I cope with things with humor."

 He said that he was not monetizing the video for "obvious reasons" and gave a graphic video warning.

-The backlash over the video came quickly.
+The backlash over the Japan forest video came quickly.

 "The young person who died was not for Paul- not their body, not their image, not their story," tweeted Caitlin Doughty, a mortician and author.